Stop Increasing Reserved Parking at Truck Stops

 There are a few possible solutions to this problem;

-- The easiest being that the truck stops increasing the amount of reserved truck spots.
+- The easiest being that the truck stops stop increasing the amount of reserved truck spots.

 - Instead of the truck stops scalping the current amount of spots, adding new adjacent lots with reserved options

 - Build more truck stops, parking areas, and rest areas to fill the demand

 - Have better promotional options for reserved spots.
 Example: Get free reserved parking credit if buying over 60 gallons of diesel.